shopware5/devdocs/source/developers-guide/shopware-5-upgrade-guide-for-developers/index.md

 * `Shopware.model.Container` provides now the raw record value as id parameter to the `searchAssociationAction` to request the whole record on form load.
 * Added way to early exit the dispatch.
     * After `Enlight_Controller_Front_RouteShutdown` a response containing a redirect will not enter the dispatch loop.
 * `HttpCache` plugin is no longer handled by the Plugin manager.
-Use the `Performance` window to enable/configure the Http cache instead
+Use the `Performance` window to enable/configure the HTTP cache instead
 * `\Shopware\Models\Emotion\Repository::getListQuery` function replaced by `getListingQuery`.